Athletic Training

 Earn your Master of Athletic Training degree

-The athletic training degree at Oregon State University is a master’s level degree.
-From 1974 to 2017 OSU had an accredited undergraduate athletic training program.
+The athletic training degree at Oregon State University is a CAATE accredited master’s level degree.

 How we’re different

-As a result, you’ll see athletes through a new lens and will experience a wide variety of opportunities to make a broad impact.
+We are dedicated to helping students succeed and reach their goals.
+Being part of the program will help you see athletic training through a new lens and will experience a wide variety of opportunities to make a broad impact.

 “Athletic trainers have the unique opportunity to work with patients and athletes on an almost daily basis.
 They not only treat injuries, but many times can prevent them from occurring in the first place.”